corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/same-provider-key-rotation/same-provider-key-rotation.md

 1. Stop the affected node or notary.
 2. Restore the node directory, the node database, the keystores, and any HSM keys from the verified backups.
 For a notary, also restore the notary database.
 3. Start the node and confirm that it is healthy before retrying.

-## Adapting your CorDapps

-Most CorDapps keep working after a rotation, because the node handles the rotated identity transparently.
-The Vault stores a party as its X.500 name and always deserialises it with the current identity.
-Vault queries do not distinguish between states belonging to parties with the same X.500 name.

-Some CorDapps need changes.
-After a rotation, the `Party` and `PartyAndCertificate` objects for the rotated identity are not equal to the objects created before the rotation.
-The underlying public key has changed.
-Any logic that compares a key or certificate directly, including comparisons against values stored in vault states, can break.
-For example, Corda Finance `CashExitFlow` will not exit states issued by the old key without changes.
-It compares the stored issuer key hash with the current identity key hash.
-If a CorDapp cannot be adapted, an alternative is to write dedicated flows that re-sign the affected states with the new key.

-Test every CorDapp for compatibility before you rotate a key.

 ## References